comixcraft/Editor/README.md

 This provides relative urls.
 5. If new images were added update the `public/catalog`-folder with the new images.
-6. If new categories or sub-categories were added please add/adapt the corresponding icons in `config/iconsConfig.js` ith the icons-name from [Material Symbols](https://fonts.google.com/icons)
+6. If new categories or sub-categories were added please add/adapt the corresponding icons in `config/iconsConfig.js` with the icons-name from [Material Symbols](https://fonts.google.com/icons)

 ## Contributing